Helping people live free and fully alive starts with you!

 There are giving kiosks located inside the auditorium and in the lobby near Guest Services.

 Yep, you can give old school by dropping your offering envelope when the buckets are passed.
 For a tax deductible statement, fill out the envelope with your information.
 Envelopes are available in the seat back pockets.

 You can always mail your gift to: Abba's House, 5208 Hixson Pike, Hixson, TN 37343

 - Gifts to Abba's House are stewarded with a strong level of financial oversight.

-- We have three main funds for giving - the Operating Budget (which includes Missions), Legacy 2020 and Media.
+- We have two main funds for giving - the Operating Budget (which includes Missions and Media), and Legacy 2020, our building fund.